Namibia Overland Worldwide Discovery Adventure

 Luderitz, a small port town Luderitz again has a weird mix of Germanic colonial architecture and isolation.
 Nearby is the slightly weird and wonderful deserted mining town of Kolmanskop.
 Now long since deserted the sand has slowly taken its toll on the derelict ruins, creating interest and fantastic photography.
 Ever changing patterns of sand against pastel shades of colour and worn textures are great to experiment with.
 Windows, doors and shafts of light all combine to create hours of rich photography.

-From here we make for the drive back to the capital Windhoek and the end of our Namibian photo adventure
+From here we make our way back to the capital Windhoek and the end of our Namibian photo adventure.
+We’ll enjoy a final dinner at either Joe’s Beer House ( outdoor BBQ restaurant) or the Stellanbosch winery restaurant.

-You may wish to leave at any point on the day of the 13th .
+You may wish to leave at any point on the final day after returning to Windhoek.

-This Namibia Photo Tour is an overland photo adventure that travels from north to south and back to the capital Windhoek by 4 wheel drive vehicle.
-It’s fully equipped with safari roof tents, fridge, water and all the supplies we need to travel overland.
-We will be covering around 3000km over 12 days mostly on gravel roads, some days will have minimal distances and some longer up to 500km.
-You will see the landscape first hand through your own window as we make our way to each location, stopping when we like, where we like..
+We will be covering around 3000km over 12 days mostly on gravel roads, some days will have minimal distances and some longer days up to 500km.
+You will see the landscape first hand as we make our way to each location, stopping when we like, where we like.

-Accommodation* is a mixture of guest houses, lodges and comfortable roof top safari tents.
+Accommodation* is a mixture of guest houses, lodges and comfortable roof top safari tents (with thick mattresses and all bedding provided) this allows us to be closer to our locations offering more flexibility and opportunities.

-Standard trip fee – 5 nights lodge rooms ( single occupancy ) 7 nights safari camp
+Standard trip fee – 5 nights guest house / lodge rooms ( single occupancy ) 7 nights safari camp on location

 Windhoek 1 night – single occupancy room

-Etosha – 2 nights twin share safari roof tent ( included chalet upgrade may be available with 3 participants )
+Etosha – 2 nights twin share safari roof tent ( chalet upgrade – subject to availability )

 Spitzkoppe – 1 night twin share safari roof tent